Interest rates in 2025: When will interest rates go down?

 For mortgage holders, it means higher monthly loan repayments.

-For those considering buying a property, higher interest rates translate to reduced borrowing power.
+For borrowers considering buying a property, higher interest rates translate to reduced borrowing power.

-In some cases, higher interest rates can have an impact on renters if landlords put the rent up in order to cover their increasing loan repayments.
+In some cases, higher interest rates can impact renters if landlords raise the rent to cover their increasing loan repayments.

-The current official cash rate as determined by the Reserve Bank of Australia (RBA) is 4.35 per cent – its highest point over the past 12 years, but significantly lower than the record high of 17.5 per cent in 1990.
+The current official cash rate, as determined by the Reserve Bank of Australia (RBA), is 4.35 per cent – its highest point in the past 12 years but significantly lower than the record high of 17.5 per cent in 1990.

 The cash rate has been on hold since November 2023.

-The RBA’s board meets eight times a year to determine the cash rate, following the release of key data on inflation and economic activity.
+The RBA’s board meets eight times a year to determine the cash rate after key data on inflation and economic activity are released.

 The cash rate is the interest rate charged on overnight loans between commercial banks.
 Banks and lenders then set their own interest rates, taking into consideration the official cash rate.